fengrujie0721/Deploy-Pet_Pals-to-Heroku/README.md

 Prockfile is to instruct Heroku to run the app.
 Add the code of web: gunicorn pet_pals.app:app to the Procfile

-4. Create the Heroku App
+4.Create the Heroku App

 Sign up a Heroku account and create a new app.
 In the deployment method, select GitHub and connect to Pet_Pals repo.
+Navigate to Manual deploy and click deploy Branch.
+Navigate to Resources, search Heroku Postgres, click Provision.